-Take a behind the scenes tour of Mardi Gras World in New Orleans with me.
-You’ll learn all about Mardi Gras and see how the colorful parade floats and props from the most legendary Krewes are built!
+Take a behind the scenes tour of Mardi Gras World in New Orleans ... you'll learn all about Mardi Gras and see how the colorful parade floats from the most legendary Krewes are built!

-This fun Mardi Gras museum and working warehouse is one of the best things to do in New Orleans.
-It’s the perfect place to learn all about Mardi Gras history, and you can actually watch artists creating colorful parade floats and props for the most renowned Krewes around.
+This fun Mardi Gras museum is actually a working warehouse, and it's one of the best things to do in New Orleans.
+It's the perfect place to learn all about Mardi Gras history, and you can actually watch artists creating colorful parade floats and props for the most renowned Krewes around.

-I was just there over the holidays, and I took lots of pics.
-So let’s check it out!
+I was just there over the holidays, and I took lots of pics to share with you.
+So let's check it out together!

 New Orleans is filled with crowds and rowdy drunks on the best of days ... during Mardi Gras?
 Forget about it!
 Ha ha ...